Fkaneko/kaggle_lux_ai/README.md

 Also need to check the original [handyrl documentation](https://github.com/DeNA/HandyRL).

 ## Testing
-Please check your agent on kaggle like [this one].
+You can check your agent on a kaggle env like [this one](https://github.com/Fkaneko/kaggle_lux_ai).
+After training you will find the checkpoint under `./models`.
 <!-- ```python -->
 <!-- python test_agents.py -->
 <!-- ``` -->